oslokommune/ren-besoksteller-gjenbrukstasjoner/README.md

 ### 1. Install python 3.7

-If python 3.7 i already installed, skip this step
+If python 3.7 is already installed, skip this step

 ### 2. Create and activate virtual env